jtang17/blog-cats/README.md

   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

 ## Summary ##
-  > This is a chatroom.
+  > This is a chatting application that assigns the perfect cat avatar for you.

 ## Problem ##
   > Don't want to create a new account?
 Use BlogAuth!
+Update: Due to popular demand, BlogAuth has become a chat application.

 ## Solution ##
-  > Can use your other accounts such as Github, Facebook to blog.
+  > Can use your Google account to log-in.

 ## Quote from You ##
   > This is a simple, easy to use blogging interface.

 ## How to Get Started ##
-  > Sign-up, log in, then blog!
+  > Sign-up, log in, then write.

 ## Customer Quote ##
-  > This is a simple, minimalistic easy blogging interface that I love using.
+  > The cat avatars are the best!

 ## Closing and Call to Action ##
   > Get started in seconds and start writing!